portfolio

 Audiovisual Projection (Excerpt)

-Look How We Wander, exhibited at Produit Rien, Montréal (November 2024)
+Look How We Wander, exhibited at Produit Rien, Montréal, CA (November 2024)

 Max/MSP, 4-channel sound installation (64 minutes, looped)